Backlang-Org/learn/content/preparation.md

 To have an easier start install the Backlang-Manager `dotnet tool install --global Backlang-Manager`.
 This application can easily install the backlang sdk, templates and the vscode extension for you.
 For installing the complete toolset `backlang install --with-extension`

-> 💡 To Install the sdk using the manager you need admin rights.
+> 💡 To Install the sdk using the manager you need admin rights and it only works currently on windows.

+To have the full tooling experience the source file has to have the `.back` file extension.

 Otherwise you can use following commands: